Batukuju/DataViz-lab4/README.md

 Tasks solved using the dashboard
 1. No idea how to develop your music career.
-2. convincing parents to change their musical after-school activities.
+2. Convincing parents to change their musical after-school activities.
 3. Biased judgment of current trends.

 Dashboard produced for the 4th project from Data Vizuzalization.